FlipBrooke/flipbrooke/README.md

 ## Hello! 🐐
 I'm Brooke!
 I'm a computer science student and creator of internet-related things.

-On GitHub, I've dabbled in:
+On the internet I dabbled in:
 - video game development and modding
 - fullstack webdev
 - system administration